jbakse/major_studio_1/content/week_11/monday.md

 ## What to Prototype
 *4:30—4:50*

 You should use prototypes to explore and test important aspects of your project.
-Focus on the most important and least clear aspects.
-Important aspects need to be tested even if you think you know the best way to address them, and unclear aspects become clearer through testing.
+Focus on the aspects that are both the **most important** and the **least clear**.
+Important aspects need to be tested even if you think you know the best way to address them; unclear aspects become clearer through testing.

 The first step in creating a prototype is identifying your project's important open design questions.
 Consider your project and its purpose, focus on important areas, and list questions that need to be answered.